 Sawubona!
 Welcome to South Africa.

-You can arrive at any time today as there are no activities planned until a group meeting late this morning.
+You can arrive at any time today as there are no activities planned until a group meeting at 12 noon.

 Johannesburg is a sprawling city of remarkable contrasts.
 In the townships, mansions stand alongside tin shacks and there are as many green parks on the outskirts of the city as there are conglomerations of concrete in the centre.
 This is a good place to spend a couple of days to get an insight into South Africa's history, and it's a great base for exploring the rest of the country.

 This afternoon we head out on a township tour of Soweto - an exciting opportunity to get an insight into contemporary life in South Africa, and to learn about the history of one of South Africa's best known townships.

 Please make sure that if you explore Johannesburg on your own that you get local advice as to where it is safe to walk, especially in the evening.
 The level of crime here is higher than what you are probably used to, and the risk can be minimised by getting local advice.

 Departing Johannesburg early this morning we travel into the heart of KwaZulu Natal where we camp at an Eco-Lodge just 20km from Hluhluwe–iMfolozi Park.